 Learning English at the university: developing proficiency

-In 1997 I stayed three months in Germany.
+In 1997, I stayed three months in Germany.
 Then I went to the United States to volunteer with Human Service Alliance.
-After that I finally made it to Vancouver, where I would attend English courses for academic purposes at the University of British Columbia.
+After that, I finally made it to Vancouver, where I would attend English courses for academic purposes at the University of British Columbia.
 This immersion experience posed real challenges for me as a language user: looking for accommodation for the next months and lots of administrative issues.
 I took courses on academic writing, reading and oral presentations.

 Vancouver, Canada | First impressions and looking for a room | 1997

 I had a group of friends from Switzerland, Mexico, Taiwan and Germany.
 Apart from having fun together, I liked the fact that we always interacted in English, even with my Mexican friends.
-The course I enjoyed the most was Oral Presentations, with my great teacher Ken Maneker.
-From the very beginning Ken would video record our speeches, from a short introduction of ourselves until a well prepared 20-minute talk.
+The course I enjoyed the most was Oral Presentations, with my great teacher, Ken Maneker.
+From the very beginning, Ken would video record our speeches, from a short introduction of ourselves until a well-prepared 20-minute talk.
 Looking at the videos and giving constructive feedback, Ken managed to lower our anxiety in front of the camera.
 He focused on our body language and our performance as speakers interacting with our audience.
 He made a deep impact both on my learner and teacher sides.
 This experience abroad was key to develop further skills and confidence as an English language user.
-In my work and in my free time I use this language frequently.
+In my work and in my free time, I use this language frequently.

 Learning German in Venezuela and in Germany

 My history as a learner of German in formal settings began in Venezuela.
 I attended several courses at the Goethe Institut and all my teachers were Venezuelans.
 Being in Venezuela and having a limited exposure to German outside the institute, the language policy in the classroom was German only.
 However, it was interesting to observe how my teachers used both the first and the target language.
 While my first teacher only spoke Spanish at the end of the course to reveal that he actually could speak it, another teacher used our first language to share classroom anecdotes.
 Spanish was also useful to show contrastive examples of grammar aspects and to explain specific vocabulary.
-I found these language detours useful but I found equally important to use German as the vehicular language.
-In Venezuela I learned the basics of German and its pronunciation.
+I found these language detours useful, but I found it equally important to use German as the vehicular language.
+In Venezuela, I learned the basics of German and its pronunciation.

-In Germany I have attended German courses at universities and adult education institutions.
+In Germany, I have attended German courses at universities and adult education institutions.
 The course objectives and the learner groups were pretty different.
-In my first course I had to listen and repeat too many times: "Wie heißen Sie? -Ich heiße..."
-(Eng. what is your name?
+In my first course, I had to listen and repeat too many times: "Wie heißen Sie? -Ich heiße..."
+(Eng.
+What is your name?
 My name is...), which brought some unpleasant learner school memories.
 Another course prepared us to take a certification exam in order to be able to enroll at a German university.
 Grammar and specific vocabulary was always in focus.
 Another course I took was an intensive one that included a cultural program in the afternoon.
 From my learner perspective, the teacher I enjoyed the most was Claudia.
 She had lots of energy and contagious enthusiasm.
 She introduced us to Herbert Grönemeyer and German movies.
-She was approachable and very concerned about her teaching.
+Claudia was approachable and very concerned about her teaching.
 I can say now that she has been one of the persons that have influenced my teaching style.

 Back in 1998, when I moved to Germany, before attending formal courses I just had a little notebook where I would write any expression that I found interesting.
 I would go to the supermarket and If I heard a word that caught my attention, I asked spontaneously how to use it.
 Looking at one of my notebooks 20 years later, I find these examples particularly funny and quite embarrassing from my German perspective: "er sieht wie ein Ausländer aus".
 I do not remember if this example was given to me or if I created it.
 What I know is that after almost 10 years of the Berlin Wall fall, Erfurt was not used to welcome people from other countries yet.
 Still, I liked combining learning opportunities offered in language courses with actively sought occasions to inquire about the language.
-In this way I could develop my listening and speaking skills while engaging native speakers in conversations about their language.
+In this way, I could develop my listening and speaking skills while engaging native speakers in conversations about their language.
 I see in my development as a language learner that not only learning/teaching methods and teachers themselves play a key role in learning.
 It is learner agency what makes available opportunities significant and tangible to benefit the acquisition of the target language.

 Erfurt, Germany | Random notes and German | 1998